catdieval/user-workflow-and-user-stories/user-story-0.md

 - [ ] Go to Div2.styled.js and make a default import of styled from "styled-components".

-- [ ] Write a StyledDiv2 component which styles a div element using styled, with the display set to flex, the flex-direction set to row, the flex-wrap set to wrap and the justify-content set to space-around..
+- [ ] Write a StyledDiv2 component which styles a div element using styled, with the display set to flex, the flex-direction set to row, the flex-wrap set to wrap and the justify-content set to space-around.

 - [ ] Make a named export of StyledDiv2.

-- [ ] In the folder Component create a Ul2 folder.

-- [ ] In the Ul2 folder create a Ul2.styled.js file.

-- [ ] Go to Ul2.styled.js and make a default import of styled from "styled-components".

-- [ ] Write a StyledUl2 component which styles a ul element using styled, with the list-style-type set to none.

-- [ ] Make a named export of StyledUl2.

 - [ ] In the folder Component create a Img folder.